 The state monuments at Antietam are the largest memorials on this rural battlefield in Sharpsburg, Maryland.
-Five state monuments honor the service of Union soldiers.
-That count includes the Maryland State Monument, which honors Maryland natives who fought on both sides of the conflict.
-Two state monuments honor Confederate soldiers.
-This post will address two questions: What states have monuments at Antietam?
-Where are the state monuments at Antietam National Battlefield?
+Whereas five state monuments honor the service of Union soldiers, two honor Confederate soldiers.
+And that tally includes the Maryland State Monument, which honors Maryland natives who fought on both sides of the conflict.

 What are the State Monuments at Antietam National Battlefield?